marcocspc/URNAI-Tools/README.md

 #### OpenAI Gym

-Gym is already marked as a dependency, so it will be automatically installed by pip.
-Gym is a widely known and used Reinforcement Learning toolkit that provides a series of ready-to-use environments.
+[Gym](https://gym.openai.com/) is already marked as a dependency, so it will be automatically installed by pip.
+Gym is a widely known and used Reinforcement Learning toolkit that provides a series of ready-to-use standardized environments.
 A few Gym sub packages don't come with the main package, and need to be installed separetly.
 That's the case with Gym Atari games.
 To see a quick installation guide for Gym Atari [click here](#gym-atari-games)

 #### Starcraft II